magomimmo/modern-cljs/README.md

 ## [Tutorial 17 - REPLing with Enlive][37]

-Integrate validators for the into a web form in such a way that the user will be notified with the corresponding help messages when the she/he enters invalid values in the form.
+Integrate validators into a web form in such a way that the user will be notified with the corresponding help messages when they enter invalid values in the form.

 ## [Tutorial 18 - Augmented TDD session][38]